ReyanshSankhyan/scamornot-api/README.md

 ### 4. URL Malicious Intent Check

 Scrapes text from a given URL and assesses its malicious intent.
+If no readable text is found on the page, the AI will assess based solely on the URL itself.

 *   **Endpoint**: `/api/v1/check-url-malicious-intent`
 *   **Method**: `POST`